 Step 6: Make the right choice of colours and materials

 Orientation, shapes, materials and colours are the core components of good Feng Shui.
-Colours and materials are crucial because they bring different types of energy to a room or work area.
-Therefore, you can take this information into consideration when choosing these aspects for your building office layout.
+Colors and materials are crucial because they bring different types of energy to a room or work area.
+You can take this information into consideration when choosing these aspects for your building office layout.

 Make them match with the energy you wish to trigger.
-For example, a brown wood desk is a synonym of stability (earth element).
-A glass desk, however, is seen as fragile and unsure.
+For example, a brown wood desk is a symbol of stability (earth element).
+A glass desk, however, is seen as fragile.

 ➡️ Is your employees’ well-being your main focus?
 Discover why it should be in our article about the employee-centric approach.